Learn about content authoring, categorization, and publishing within FORGE.*

 Tags

-For example, if you want your final users to find the latest Michael Jordan stories on his Player Profile page, you can use the tag Michael Jordan to configure a module of that page to show the latest Michael Jordan stories.
+Producers use tags to associate content with specific areas of the presentation.
+For example, if you want your final users to find the latest Michael Jordan stories on his Player Profile page, use the tag Michael Jordan to configure a module on that page to show the latest Michael Jordan stories.

 Relations

 A relation allows you to choose which stories and videos are related to the story you're creating.
-These related stories and videos will often appear at the bottom of a story's page - depending on the design of a client's product.
+These related stories and videos often appear at the bottom of a story's page — depending on the design of a product.

 Graphic assets